asartori86/advanced_programming-2018-19/lectures/c++/05_error_handling/readme.md

 [link to file](./05_stack_unwinding.cc)

 The program demonstrates how the *stack unwinding* is performed.
-This practice is the destruction of created objects when the end of the scope is reached or when an exception has been thrown.
+In particular, is worth noting that the destructor of an object is called if and only if its constructor ended successfully.

 CPL: chap 13.5